hKedia/foodprint/README.md

 ## About

+FoodPrint is a system that uses blockchain technologies to provide transparency in the supply chain of agriculture.
+This would be realised by connecting the consumer and producer (farmer) virtually.
+This connection would help the consumers to get an overview about how and when the food item was processed in the chain.

+The name FoodPrint is derived from the play of words Foot-print.
+Just like a foot-print can be used to track and identify a person, our application allows the user (from consumer side) to track the food item's journey.
+With a quick scan, the consumer would be able to know the origins of the verious ingredients which compose that particular food item.

 ## Design

 This section explains the design decisions that were made and also shows the mockup of the envisioned user interface design.